wentout/dive/README.md

 		);
 });
 ```
-So far it allows me to be sure: when my code with context will fall to that method, it will not loose context for callback that method will call on finish.
-All this because there are that Caveate Queue situation inside of Mongoose.
+So far it allows me to insist: when my code with context will dive to any wrapped mongoose method, it will not loose context for callback, when they will be called from the db. response polling queue.
+All this because there are that Caveate Queue situation inside of Mongoose, please read [Issue 249](https://github.com/nodejs/diagnostics/issues/249).

 ## dive.wrapEventEmitter && dive.unwrapEventEmitter
-If your EventEmitters will pass functions as attributes and thouse functinos needs to be wrapped -- this will help.
+If your EventEmitters will pass functions as attributes and theese functinos have to be wrapped -- this might help.

 ## Promises
 All the code you run inside of wrapped promises runs with currentContext.
 But `unhandledRejection` will not, cause it runs out of execution scope of async_hoos related wrappings.
 Promises are implemented on [ECMAScript 2015 Job Queue](https://www.ecma-international.org/ecma-262/6.0/#sec-jobs-and-job-queues).
-So them are bit inside of V8 core itself.
+So them are bit ounside of Node, and inside of V8 core itself.
 And though they are wrapped with async_hooks too, there is no way to jump inside of unhandledRejection yet.
 But we have solution for it.
 I just desided to make a symbol sign in an every promise that runs out of my wrapped function.
 The implementation is hidden, I made helpers.
 Just pass promise there, and everything will work:

 ```javascript
 process.once('unhandledRejection', (error, promise) => {